jamesmh/PersonalBlog/source/_posts/2018-In-Review-And-Beyond.md

 # A Goal That Took Years To Realize

-When I stared my career as a software developer I had to move my family away from where we lived - our "home" - since there's just no tech jobs here.
+When I started my career as a software developer I had to move my family away from where we lived - our "home" - since there's just no tech jobs here.

 So for years I've been trying to work my way into a remote position.
 After **years** of trying this is the year I've finally succeeded!